 - People with underlying medical conditions such as asthma or diabetes

-- Rest: Give your body the rest it needs to fight off the virus by getting plenty of sleep and taking it easy.
-Staying at home and resting also allows your body to focus on recovery without the risk of infecting others.
+- Prioritize Rest: Give your body the rest it needs to fight off the virus by getting plenty of sleep and taking it easy.
+Rest is the most fundamental home treatment for colds, allowing your body to focus entirely on recovery.

 - Stay Hydrated: Drinking lots of fluids, like water, herbal teas, and clear broths, can help loosen the mucus.
-Moreover, it can soothe your sore throat and prevent dehydration as your body recuperates.
+These simple home remedies for colds soothe a sore throat and prevent dehydration as your body recuperates.
+Consider healthy energy drinks too.

-- Warm Compresses: Apply a warm compress to areas of discomfort such as your forehead, sinuses, or chest to minimise pain and promote relaxation.
+- Apply Warm Compresses: A simple yet effective way to treat flu at home is applying a warm compress to areas of discomfort, such as your forehead or sinuses, to minimise pain and promote relaxation.

 Please note: These tips are not intended to replace advice from qualified medical professionals.
 Always consult a doctor for personalised guidance and proper treatment options tailored to your specific health needs.